 Having read your Referral Notice, it's time to think back on the asylum interview.
 If, for example, the reason given for the referral is that you were not credible, was there a particular topic about which you gave the wrong dates or were confused?
+Did the officer ask lots of follow-up questions on a particular topic, and perhaps even frown at your answers?
 If so, that is an important matter to get straight and clarify when you present your case again before the judge.

 If an attorney accompanied you to the asylum interview, he or she should have taken notes detailing the questions the officer asked and how you answered them.
 Your attorney should be able to use these notes along with the referral notice to better explain why you were referred to the judge, and help you prepare for the court date accordingly.

 If you don't have an attorney helping you, hiring one now, particularly if you're concerned about the strength of your case, might be a good idea.
 Also see What Will Happen at Your Individual Immigration Court Hearing on an Asylum Case.